 What sets us apart

-DCU's pioneering approach to developing the age-friendly initiative has clearly resonated with higher education institutions which have grown to over 50 members globally.
-The Ten Principles of an Age-Friendly University developed by DCU provides a framework which has started a dialogue on ageing and we warmly invite our colleagues in higher education to contribute to the conversation by joining the AFU global Network.
+DCU's pioneering approach to developing the age-friendly initiative has clearly resonated with higher education institutions which have grown to over 100 members globally.
+The Ten Principles of an Age-Friendly University developed by DCU provides a framework which has ignited a dialogue on ageing in higher education and we warmly invite our colleagues in the sector to contribute to the conversation by joining the AFU Global Network.

 Over 2,000 older people visit DCU to take part in wellness, cultural, social, research and educational opportunities on a weekly basis which brings a richness to the university campus, promoting intergenerational engagement, helps to challenge stereotypes and combat ageism.

 Read more about The Age-Friendly Initiative here